 The ultimate tourist places in Kathmandu will sure be on your agenda when visiting the Nepal Capital; get ready to be mesmerised by history, culture and beauty in a proud country.

 Culture and religion are a healthy mix within Nepal, and it flows through to the Kathmandu Valley and onwards to their vividly beautiful attractions.

-Checking out the best sightseeing places in Kathmandu needs to be a priority for all tourists who are backpacking Nepal and venture into the busy region.
+Checking out the best sightseeing places in Kathmandu must be a priority for all tourists backpacking Nepal and venturing into the active region.

-Not only because it’s the right thing to do when travelling into any destination, but you’ll also learn a large amount of the country’s proud history in the process.
+Not only because it’s the right thing to do when travelling to any destination, but you’ll also learn a lot about the country’s proud history.

 The Kathmandu attractions vary from stunning temples to gorgeous gardens.
-From busy and crowded places to tranquillity and peace in a city that is continually flowing.
+From busy and crowded places to tranquillity and peace in a continually flowing city.

-While a few attractions are still getting rebuilt from the tragic 2015 earthquake that rocked the nation, there is still brilliance provided at each Kathmandu Place you stroll into during your Nepal trip.
+While a few attractions are still getting rebuilt from the tragic 2015 earthquake that rocked the nation, brilliance is still provided at each Kathmandu Place you stroll into during your Nepal trip.